maddiethegm/HomeINV/README.md

+# Original repo deprecated when I split the project into submodules.

 ## Welcome to HomeINV
 This is my first Node.JS development project- I started to get myself a basic understanding of Node.JS, and I feel I've had some success.
 Nonetheless, deploy my code at your own risk.